Understanding water structure on hydrophobic surfaces forward model-based process development for hydrophobic interaction chromatography

-HIC process development generally relies on experimentation.
-Different to ion exchange chromatography, HIC has an intricate chromatographic behavior.
-The slow and volatile binding as well as the complex salt-dependent protein-ligand interaction is a challenge for modeling, in particular the derivation of suitable adsorption isotherm models.
+HIC process development generally relies on experimental data.
+In contrast to ion exchange chromatography, HIC has intricate chromatographic behavior.
+The slow and volatile binding as well as the complex salt-dependent protein-ligand interaction is a challenge for modeling, especially for the derivation of suitable adsorption isotherm models.

 New insights into water structure on hydrophobic surfaces